-- Insure Lumpkin is in compliance with Part V, due to the EPD review of the rules and regulations. - Lumpkin should look at adopting subdivision regulations or development standards to support their existing zoning. - The existing ordinances are a good basis for the protection, improvement, enhancement, and/or promotion of significant community resources; however, these ordinances need to be reviewed in order to ensure adequate protection measures. - Best management practices should be encouraged or required as part of the development process.
+• Ensure Lumpkin adopted Part V, due to the EPD review of the rules and regulations.

+- Lumpkin should look at adopting subdivision regulations or use development standards as a guideline to support their existing zoning. - Best management practices should be encouraged or required as part of the development process.